 The shock protection boundaries are applicable to the situation in which approaching personnel are exposed to live parts.
 The boundary definitions, as given in NFPA-70E 2021 Article 100, are given below.
-More detailed information with regard to the application of these boundaries is given in NFPA 70E-2021 Articles 130.4 and 130.5.
+More detailed information with regard to the application of these boundaries is given in NFPA 70E-2024 Articles 130.4 and 130.5.

 - Limited Approach Boundary An approach limit at a distance from an exposed energized electrical conductor or circuit part within which a shock hazard exists.
-(It is the closest distance an unqualified person can approach, unless accompanied by a qualified person.) - Restricted Approach Boundary An approach limit at a distance from an exposed energized electrical conductor or circuit part within which there is an increased likelihood of electric shock, due to electrical arc-over combined with inadvertent movement for personnel working in close proximity to the energized electrical conductor or circuit part.
-(It is the closest distance to exposed energized electrical conductor or circuit part a qualified person can approach without proper PPE and tools.) - Arc Flash Boundary When an arc flash hazard exists, an approach limit at a distance from an arc source at which incident energy equals 1.2 cal/cm (5 J/cm).
+(It is the closest distance an unqualified person can approach unless accompanied by a qualified person.) - Restricted Approach Boundary An approach limit at a distance from an exposed energized electrical conductor or circuit part within which there is an increased likelihood of electric shock due to electrical arc-over combined with the inadvertent movement of personnel working in close proximity to the energized electrical conductor or circuit part.
+(It is the closest distance to the exposed energized electrical conductor or circuit part a qualified person can approach without proper PPE and tools.) - Arc Flash Boundary When an arc flash hazard exists, an approach limit at a distance from an arc source at which incident energy equals 1.2 cal/cm2 (5 J/cm2).

-Informational Note: According to the Stoll skin burn injury model, the onset of a second degree burn on unprotected skin is likely to occur at an exposure of 1.2 cal/cm (5 J/cm) for one second.
+Informational Note: According to the Stoll skin burn injury model, the onset of a second-degree burn on unprotected skin is likely to occur at an exposure of 1.2 cal/cm2 (5 J/cm2) for one second.